or

 As a postgraduate research student, you will work closely with an expert and experienced academic supervisory team committed to supporting your independent research, and helping you make your own mark.
 We have a wealth of remarkable academics, but how do you know which supervisor will be right for you?
 Staff research interests in Film, Television and Media Studies include:

-Use the Department’s webpages to get to know our academic staff members and read up on their publications.
+Explore the School of Media, Language, and Communication Studies to meet our expert academic staff and discover their latest publications on film, television, and media studies.
 We recommend that you identify at least one member of staff who might be your supervisor.
 Please contact your potential supervisor to express your interest and discuss your research proposal.

 You will need to submit a research proposal of no more than 1,500 words with your application.